howardreith/vistapathChallengeFrontEnd/README.md

 * Some of my object propTypes are just empty shapes.
 They should be fleshed out.
 * I am presently only enforcing status change limitations on the front end.
 The back end should throw errors if an invalid status change is attempted.
+* I don't presently have any loading animations.
+That should be fixed.
+* My timestamps are raw ISO timestamps.
+They should be more human-friendly.